-Implementing Virtual Nursing at Your Facility: Guide and FAQ
+Implementing Virtual Nursing at Your Facility: Step-by-Step Guide

-An estimated one-fifth of registered nurses intend to leave the profession over the next several years.
+Nearly one-half (45%) of nursing professionals responding to an IntelyCare survey said they intend to leave the profession.
 As the nursing shortage continues to create vacancies within your healthcare facility, how can you ensure patients receive quality care?
 The key for healthcare leaders is to utilize innovative solutions that supplement short-staffing while maintaining high standards of care.

 Virtual nursing is a cost-effective way to ensure patients get the care they need in a wide variety of healthcare settings.
 Technology allows nurses to be virtually present at the bedside to answer patient and family concerns, provide assessments, and offer timely clinical advice.
 If you’re thinking about setting up a virtual care program but don’t know where to start, this guide has the tips and answers to help you along.